IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 All of these fields can be seen in the [Citation Curation interface](#22-the-citation-curation-interface) below

-Many of these citation types also come with various **subtype** options with which to further characterize bibliographic records
+Many of these citation types also come with various `Subtype` options with which to further characterize bibliographic records

 [^ Up to Table of Contents](#table-of-contents)